mobiah/keenahealth2020/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 `apply_filters('shortpixel/db/chunk_size', $chunk);`
 the `$chunk` is the value ShortPixel chooses to use as the number of selected records in one query (based on total table size), some hosts work better with a different value;

+For version 4.22.10 and earlier:

 `apply_filters('shortpixel/backup/paths', $PATHs, $mainPath);`
 filters the array of paths of the images sent for backup and can be used to exclude certain paths/images/thumbs from being backed up, based on the image path. `$mainPath` is the path of the main image, while `$PATHs` is an array with all files to be backed up (including thumbnails);

+For version 5.0.0 and later:

+`apply_filters('shortpixel/image/skip_backup', false, $this->getFullPath(), $this->is_main_file)`
+filters the images that are skipped or not from the backup.
+Return true for the type of images to be skipped in the backup.
+If you check if `is_main_file` is true and return false (do not skip backup), while while otherwise returning true, the backup will be kept only for the main image.
+We suggest using it in conjuction with this action that fires right after the restore from backup is done:

+`do_action('shortpixel/image/after_restore', $this, $this->id, $cleanRestore);`
+This action can be used to cleanup the meta data from the database, regenerate thumbnails after restoring the main file, writing the updated meta data, etc.

 `apply_filters('shortpixel/settings/image_sizes', $sizes);`
 filters the array (`$sizes`) of image sizes that can be excluded from processing (displayed in the plugin Advanced settings);